Gerry and Bob Virgil

 Any member of the WUSTL community, past or current, who resides in and serves the St. Louis community is eligible to receive the award.
 This includes students, faculty, staff, alumni, retirees and volunteers of the university.

 Nominations must be submitted online, and supplemental materials will not be accepted.
+Nominators are strongly encouraged to review the selection committee's tips for writing a quality nomination.
 If you need assistance submitting your online application, please email Stephanie Kurtzman.

 A note to STUDENT nominators